‘Mama June: From Not To Hot’ Reunion Shows Sugar Bear ‘Abuse’ In Epic Fight With Pumpkin

 Earlier this week, Mama June visited the Wendy Williams Show where she claimed that Sugar Bear was mentally and physically abusive during their relationship.
 She also said that a specific eye injury that happened to her daughter Pumpkin during the filming of Here Comes Honey Boo Boo was Sugar Bear’s fault.
 Mama June said that he caused physical injuries to her and the kids on other occasions too and that they were “kinda, like, covered up.”

 Sugar Bear responded to the abuse allegations, claiming that Mama June was a liar and none of it was true.
-He also claims that his ex won’t let him see or talk to his daughter Alana.
+He also claims that his ex won’t let him see or talk to his daughter, Alana.

 “It is not true, any of it.
 June won’t let me see or talk to Alana,” Sugar Bear said.
 “I have text messages where I text June and try to talk to Alana, but no response back from her.
 The last time I saw Alana was at mine and Jennifer’s wedding.
 I’ve tried to stay in touch with my daughter but June won’t let me.”